hany606/hany606.github.io/index.md

 * Multi-robotic system
 * Sim2Real

-I am interested in developing a systme of multiple robots that able to learn some behaviors in order to perform some tasks using learning-based methods, moroever, I am interested in transfering the learnt policy for the robots to the real world
+I am interested in developing a system of multiple robots that able to learn some behaviors in order to perform some tasks using learning-based methods, moroever, I am interested in transfering the learnt policy for the robots to the real world.

 I am curious to find out how far these kind of systems will learn the behavior like humans and creating different stratigies and behaviors.